 I don't have an essay; can I still come in?

 We can work with resumes, lab reports, graduate school applications, creative writing, contest submissions, love letters or even brainstorming!
 If you need help understanding your prompt, bring it in, and we can also assist you with that, too!

 How long is a tutoring session?
 When should I come in?

-Tutoring sessions are between 30 to 40 minutes.
+Tutoring sessions are 45 minutes.
 We recommend that you visit the Writing Center at least a few days before your paper is due so that you have enough time to revise after you meet with the tutor.
 In many cases, multiple visits, at both the early and later stages of your writing process, are beneficial.
 Please note that if you visit the Writing Center the night, day or hour before your paper is due, the degree to which the tutors can help you will be limited.

 What happens during a tutoring session?

 The tutor will probably begin the session by asking you about your assignment and inviting you to talk about your questions and concerns.
 Often tutors will read your paper aloud or invite you to do so; this helps with catching errors that are often skipped over when we read silently.
 The tutor will ask you questions, make observations and suggestions, and explain concepts.
 In short, expect a lively conversation about your writing with a friendly, helpful peer.